-The 97km ride provides a spectacular (but rewarding) challenge as you cross the Otway Ranges to the coast and back on smooth rolling dirt roads.
+The 97km ride provides a spectacular (but rewarding) challenge as you cross the Otway Ranges to the coast and back on smooth rolling dirt roads where the only things you need to negotiate are tree ferns!

 “A great way to test my return to cycling on magnificent gravel roads.
 I climbed better than I expected on “pleasantly painful” ascents and renewed my confidence in my descent technique.
 I’ll definitely be back!” – T, Boyd, 2021 Competitor